Author: Alix Green

 What can I do to protect seagrass?

-The world can look a pretty helpless place at times and as a marine scientist and ocean lover I would be lying if I said I didn’t have moments where I become overwhelmed by the sate of our oceans.
+The world can look a pretty helpless place at times.
+As a marine scientist and ocean lover I would be lying if I said I didn’t have moments where I become overwhelmed by the sate of our oceans.
 However, the response to BBC1’s Blue Planet 2 (2017) series shows us just what can be done if public emotion is captured.
 It reminds us that we do have the power to change things, and there is hope in that.
 Here are seven simple things that you can do to help seagrass meadows today:

 - Sign the Project Seagrass petition: This UK based organisation is doing loads to promote seagrass both in the UK and abroad.
 They are sponsoring a petition for a ‘World Seagrass Day’ where lovers of this habitat can share their appreciation far and wide.